ogallagher/doc-level/readme.md

 | `-e, --renders-dir` | Local directory where library renderings/exports are saved. | |
 | `-r, --reload` | Whether to reload library objects from the filesystem.
 Not usually necessary unless files were changed manually. | `-L` |
 | `-v, --version` | Show app version. | |

+For `--story`, instead of providing a story id, you can also use variable expressions `@first` for the first story in the page, `@next` for the next story in the page, or `@<array-index>` for the story at a given index within the page stories array. `@first` and `@0` are equivalent.

+Similarly for `--page`, instead of providing a page number, you can also use variable expressions `@first` for the first page in the stories index, or `@next` for the next page.

 # Development